dingobar/dingobar.github.io/_posts/2021-01-25-analytics-mapping-services.md

 Bad data models can spread like a plague, and unfortunately us data engineers are often central perpetrators.
 This is in particular the case when integrating with legacy systems, which I think most enterprises that have been around since the early-2000's have at least a handful of.
-The boundaries that caused formed these often monolithic applications have since disappeared, but traditional BI with ETL-pipelines have made sure that their traces can be found in every corner of the data landscape.
+The boundaries that formed these often monolithic applications have since disappeared, but traditional BI with ETL-pipelines have made sure that their traces can be found in every corner of the data landscape.
 Whereas these pipelines have undoubtedly paved the way for analytics and created immense value, the continued perpetuation of dependencies to legacy data models gives huge issues